 - Things like this can seriously skew data in your reporting tools and make your life harder.
 For example, these will show up in backlink reports in tools such as Ahrefs or Majestic.
 The bigger you are, the messier it gets.

 - Do you want to put your trust solely in Google to figure out if theirs or yours is the original content?
 Even though they are pretty smart about this, we surely don’t.
-Also, even though their post isn’t ranking for any keywords, it actually is indexed by Google (as seen below).
+Also, even though their post has no search engine rankings for any keywords, it actually is indexed by Google (as seen below).

 Contact Website Owner and File DMCA Complaint